 For years, there has been an accepted procedure for handling situations in which WHOIS conflicts with privacy law—nobody disputes the importance of protecting the privacy of natural persons.
 But now, with only sixty days to go before the General Data Protection Regulation (GDPR) adopted by the European Union (EU) takes effect, registrars, who finance ICANN, have pressured ICANN into closing the public phone book altogether, turning the open and public Internet into a Tor-like deep and darknet.
 Specifically, ICANN came out with an interim solution nicknamed the “Cookbook,” which suggests completely masking the contact email address, thereby completely masking who is responsible for managing or controlling a resource on the Internet.
 The Cookbook also suggests masking information for corporations, even though GDPR doesn’t apply to them.

 The Cookbook also makes it impossible to see which sites are connected or under the same management or control.
-For example, if someone in an organization’s marketing department registered a domain using a corporate account without going through the correct internal procedures, and that site did not have the right patches or was not scanned for vulnerabilities, the security team would have no way to know about or fix the problem to protect innocent visitors.
+For example, if someone in an organization’s marketing department registered a domain using a corporate account without going through the correct internal procedures, and that site did not have the right patches or was not scanned for vulnerabilities, the cyber security team would have no way to know about or fix the problem to protect innocent visitors.

-With the registrar business being low-margin, anything that will reduce the security line item on their budget is most welcome, if they can get away with it.
+With the registrar business being low-margin, anything that will reduce the cyber security line item on their budget is most welcome, if they can get away with it.
 Too many registrars would rather conceal the connectedness between domain assets than lose business or deal with reports of malicious activity.
 GDPR has become the perfect excuse for this because there is always ambiguity when new laws come out.
 If they can take advantage of this uncertainty to make the domain system more closed and private for their financial gain, they will certainly do it.

 The Governmental Advisory Committee (GAC) of ICANN met in San Juan, Puerto Rico in March 2018.
 The GAC advised the Board to instruct ICANN to maintain the current structure of the WHOIS to the greatest extent possible.
 The GAC essentially pleaded to the ICANN Board to instruct ICANN that it must reconsider hiding the registrant email addresses from the free phone book, emphasizing (quite diplomatically) that it may not be proportionate given the significant adverse impact on law enforcement, cybersecurity, and rights protection it would have.